 You can also find useful information on [MyAra](#).
-To access MyAra (from 21 days prior to your course beginning), you must have a current Ara network login and password.
-You can use [Ara Self-Service Password Reset](#) to activate your network account.)
+You can also find useful information on [MyAra](#).
+MyAra (from 21 days prior to your course beginning), you must have a current Ara network login and password (you can use Ara Self-Service Password Reset to activate your network account).

-Where to come on your first day
+Where to come on your first day Semester 1 2026